 On the left are the Capetian kings.
-Henry of Anjou is the same as Henry II.
+Henry of Anjou is the same as King Henry II.

-Let’s return to the main subject of this post (Herbert) and insert Constance C. Bouchard’s table of kings, dukes and counts (T1), some of whom descend from Charlemagne.
+Let’s return to the main subject of this post (Herbert) and insert Medievalist Prof. (emeritus) Constance Bouchard’s table of kings, dukes and counts (T1), some of whom descend from Charlemagne.
 Her main point in the entire article at the American Historical Review is to show that new noble families emerged in the Medieval Age, who were not necessarily connected to long family lines.

 For us, however, we focus on the Counts of Vermandois, who are indeed connected to Charlemagne: